alfnielsen/vsc-base/vsc-organize-imports/README.md

 The is an vscode extension.

 - Organize imports in ts/js files alphabetical.
-(There are different option for how to order)
+(There are different options for how to order)

 - Don't change format for single/multi-line imports.
 (Options for forcing preferred style)